zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 This framework measures the relationship between procedure and attention.
 It treats low overhead as desirable.
 But low overhead is a means, not an end.
 An engine that removes all friction while producing vague, weightless, or arbitrary consequences has not solved the problem.
 It has replaced one failure with another.

+Attention fracture is the symptom.
+Dead overhead is the diagnosis.
+Fictional change is the test.

 A fiction engine must stay transparent while still preserving **uncertainty** (the outcome is genuinely in doubt), **agency** (what the player chose affected what happened), and **consequence** (the result changes what is now true in a way that matters to the fiction going forward).
 These three are what make the Road worth looking at.
 Without them, clearing the Windshield is just clearing glass with nothing behind it.

 Keep this in mind when evaluating the engines below.
 The question is not only "Is the procedure thin?"
 It is: "Does the procedure, thin as it is, still produce outcomes that are uncertain, chosen, and consequential?"